harrykimpel/microsoft-WhatTheHack/xxx-AgentFrameworkObservabilityWithNewRelic/Student/Challenge-06.md

 - 🛡️ Powers **Quality Evaluation** - Detect issues like toxicity, safety concerns
 - 📈 Builds **Insights Dashboards** - See AI behavior and trends

-### The Three Core Events
+### The Two Core Events

-Your application logs three custom events after each LLM interaction:
+Your application logs three custom events in total after each LLM interaction:

+1. `LlmChatCompletionMessage` for the user prompt, `role` is typically set to `user` and `sequence` is 0

 ```python
 # Event 1: User message input